Feyerabend/ABC80/README.md

 ![AIRFIGHT](assets/images/print.jpeg)

-There may be spelling mistakes in the code, as it has not been run.
-The program is being published here as a remembrance of *U. Kristian Lidberg*, who disappeared without a trace in the mid-80s and never returned.
+There may be spelling mistakes in the code, as it has not been run.[^p40] The program is being published here as a remembrance of *U. Kristian Lidberg*, who disappeared without a trace in the mid-80s and never returned.
 (Another program of his is [KOL.TXT](KOL.TXT), of which remain only some fragments, it's not complete.)

 [^1]: More info in Swedish: https://www.idg.se/allt-om/abc+80.
 Service manual: https://www.abc80.org/docs/abc80_servicemanual.pdf

+[^p40]: Better than nothing, a quite limited printer was used, which was the only available development "tool" we had access to at the time: [P40 Printer](./assets/pdf/P40-Skrivare.pdf).

 ![Atari VCS/2600](assets/images/Atari-2600.jpg)